ETCBC/dss/docs/about.md

 A single `.tf` file is called a feature.
 It maps nodes to values.

 However, we have separated out all text-critical and morphological information into additional features, thereby greatly uncluttering the wealth of information in these files.

 ## Naaijer extras

 As of data version 0.7, additional features have been added in, mostly adaptions of existing features to the ETCBC format, prepared by Martijn Naaijer.

 Version 0.9 contains clause and phrase boundaries.
-This version is available on GitHub but is still work in process, so it is not yet an offical release.
+This version is available on GitHub but is still work in process, so it is not yet an official release.
 You can work with it by means of

 ``` sh
 text-fabric ETCBC/dss:hot --version=0.9